 Remove The Eggs From Their Surface

 Angelfish eggs are sticky and will adhere to whatever surface their parents laid them on.
-Because of this, before you can place them in the cup, you need to safely dislodge them.
+Before placing them in the cup, you need to dislodge them.

 - Take the razor and position it next to the eggs